• Skip to primary navigation

 Updated last collage of images for making almond cake at home.

-Remove the almond cakes from the tins carefully.
+Remove the almond paste cakes from their tins carefully.

 Roll each one in the cardamom and sugar mix (photo 8).

-Your freshly baked Swedish almond cake is now ready for serving!
+Your freshly baked Swedish almond paste mini cakes are now ready for serving!

 A stack of Swedish Almond Cake, laid out for fika.